Skip to content

 )

-We can now implement our function
+We can now implement our function as follows:

 # cast the input parameters from strings to python objects